PrestaShop/prestashop.github.io/news/_posts/releases/2015-11-26-prestashop-1613-maintenance-release.md

 Of note: MySQL 5.7 does not play well with PrestaShop 1.6 at the moment.
 A fix is planned for PrestaShop 1.7: [see pull-request #4507](https://github.com/PrestaShop/PrestaShop/pull/4507), and once it is in place, it will be also fixed in version 1.6.1.4 so that PrestaShop 1.6 and MySQL 5.7 may finally work well together.

-A word of caution for our American merchants: even if the upgrade is safe from 1.6.1.0-1.6.1.2, we recommend you to wait next Tuesday before upgrading your store – we don't want you to miss Black Friday and Cyber Monday!
+As usual, we do not recommend doing any upgrade and technical change to your store when you are running promotions leading to high traffic on your website.
+This counts double for our American merchants: you might want to until Black Friday and Cyber Monday are over before upgrading :)

 We hope you enjoy this patch release!